debemenitammy/MetaWallet/README.md

 <img src="view-app.png"/>

-MetaWallet is an application that connects to your metamask wallet and prints out a user's wallet details.
+MetaWallet is an application that connects to a user's metamask wallet and prints out the user's wallet details.
 The project was built with React and TailwindCSS.

 ## Getting Started